ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 # Document Updates # {#sec-document-updates}
 {:removeinrfc}

+## Version -06 to -07 ## {#sec-06-07}

+* RFC 9290 is used instead of the custom format for error responses.

+* Avoided quotation marks when using CBOR simple values.

+* CBOR diagnostic notation uses placeholders from a CDDL model.

+* Early mentioning that there is a single MAX_N value.

+* Added more details on the authorization of administrators.

+* Added recommendations for avoiding lost TRL updates from going unnoticed.

+* If diff queries are supported, the AS MUST provide MAX_N at registration.

+* If the "Cursor" extension is supported, the AS MUST provide MAX_DIFF_BATCH at registration.

+* Clarified that how the token revocation specifically happens is out of scope.

+* Clearer, upfront distinction between using CoAP Observe or not.

+* Revised and extended method for computing the token hashes.

+* Clearer presentation of invalid requests to the TRL endpoint.

+* Clearer expected relation between MAX_INDEX and MAX_N values.

+* Clarified meaning of registered parameters.

+* Generalized security considerations on vulnerable time window at the RS.

+* Added security considerations on additional security measures.

+* Fixes and improvements in the IANA considerations.

+* Used AASVG in diagrams.

+* Used actual tables instead of figures.

+* Fixed notation in the examples.

+* Clarifications and editorial improvements.

 ## Version -05 to -06 ## {#sec-05-06}

 * Clarified instructions for Expert Review in the IANA considerations.